Avril-Cui/Avril-Cui/README.md

 ## &#x270d; Products and Projects
 <ol>
   <li>ASPECT: Gamification.
 A website helping thousands of users learn finance literacy and investment strategies by competing in a dynamic virtual economy.
 Users could experience an exceptional stock market in the game through trading, learning, and competing.
 Check out more about the content and details of Aspect here: https://www.aspect-game.com/game.
 If you want to collaborate with me on this project, contact me (avrilcui17@gmail.com).
-We welcome everyone interested in finance and programming. </li>
+We welcome everyone interested in finance and programming.
+Learn more about the stock price simulator and market ask-and-bid mechanism here: https://acuvilr.one/projects/aspect</li>
   <li>Personal Website: Check out my personal website here: acuvilr.one </li>
 </ol>